Costa Rica's Campbell can go all the way to the top

 "I only think about my country because I have total respect for my team.
 I have all my mind on Costa Rica.”

-Despite signing a five-year contract when he arrived from Deportivo Saprissa in 2011, Campbell has yet to make an appearance for Arsenal, but manager Arsene Wenger says his chance is coming.
+Despite signing a five-year contract when he arrived from Deport Saprissa in 2011, Campbell has yet to make an appearance for Arsenal, but manager Arsene Wenger says his chance is coming.

 "He will definitely come back to us for pre-season," Wenger told Britain's Daily Mail newspaper in Brazil, where he is working as an expert for French TV.
 "He is maturing well."